suntriprecords/ddpLib/README.md

 The lib requires Java 7+.

 ## How-to
-- Extract a DDP image: Build a the jar and run with java -jar, or run the class com.suntriprecords.ddp.ui.DdpImageExtractor
+- Extract a DDP image: Build a the (uber)jar and run with java -jar, or run the class com.suntriprecords.ddp.ui.DdpImageExtractor
 - Get DDP image info to display : new DdpInfo(image).getInfo() (or getAlbumInfo() or getTracksInfo() depending on the requested level of detail)
 - Extract DDP: AbstractDdpImage image = DdpImageFactory.load(inputDir); and new DdpTrackDumper(image).dumpAllTracks(outputDir, true/false);